bysnupy/java-web/README.md

-# java-web
+# Java Web application for testing on OCP.

-Testing Java web application
+You can check Pod's IP, Request Cookie list and `JSESSIONID`.